ChalkTalk/fullstack-interview/README.md

     - However, if some functionality is very easy to implement, try to implement it yourself (i.e. Don't install a library to figure out if a number is odd/even).
     - Choosing when and what libraries will speak about your judgement.
 - Q: This coding challenge is too long.
 Is it OK if I implement it partially?
-    - Although we recognize this exercise may take some time, it does measure if you have the skills we need to work at Noken.
+    - Although we recognize this exercise may take some time, it does measure if you have the skills we need to work at ChalkTalk.
     - Submitting an incomplete solution is acceptable, specially if you explain the reasons.
     - However, a complete solution will increase the likelihood of being selected, and it will save time during our in-person interview.